 The accompanying unaudited financial statements should be read in conjunction with the audited financial statements and notes thereto as of and for the year ended June 30, 2012, included in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission on September 18, 2012.
 The accompanying financial statements have been prepared in accordance with accounting principles generally accepted in the United States ("GAAP") for interim financial information and in accordance with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, the accompanying financial statements do not include all of the information and notes required by GAAP for complete financial statements.
 In the opinion of management, the accompanying financial statements reflect all adjustments (consisting of normal recurring adjustments) that are necessary for a fair statement of the financial position, results of operations and cash flows for the interim periods presented.
 Interim results are not necessarily indicative of results for a full year.
-The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the amounts reported in the financial statements and the accompanying notes.
-Actual results could differ from those estimates.
 The Company has evaluated subsequent events through the date the financial statements were issued.